241223002-cpu/eco_analysis/PLAN.md

-# Project Plan: Green Tech Innovation & Subsidies in Kazakhstani Firms
+# Project Plan: Green Tech Innovation & Green Bonds in Kazakhstani Firms

 This document outlines the phases and specific tasks required to complete the research project.